OUR WINEMAKING PHILOSOPHY

 Night HarvestFor over 130 harvests, we have picked our grapes throughout the night ― incredibly beautiful under moon and stars.
 Everyone loves the cooler conditions, including the grapes!
 The colder temperatures preserve ideal sugar levels, fresh flavor, intense aromatics and crisp acidity so that when the grapes arrive at the winery, they are ready to commence fermentation.
 Harvest is an exciting time, and picking at precisely the right moment always results in better wine.

-To see our harvest from sunset to sunrise, please see From the Magic of Harvest.
+To see our harvest from sunset to sunrise, please see our harvest blog.

 Artisanal WinemakingSince the time of our founding, we are always combining the best traditions of those who came before us with the best of modern technology and state-of-the-art techniques to create new standards in flavor and bouquet in wine.
 At our small lot winery, grapes are either carefully hand-sorted or separated for optical sorting which elevates the purity of the fruit before going into the fermenting tanks.
 Important artistic and technical decisions are made regarding fermenting and barreling for bringing out the best in the fruit and enhancing the flavor, complexity and character in the wines.
 There are no short cuts.
 Just as it was in the 1880s, in 2017 it requires great passion, skill and hard work from many people working together to craft beautiful, well-balanced wines with a sense of place.